danitcodes/scrabble_ruby/README.md

   - `cd scrabble-ruby`
   - `code .`

 4 (Optional).
-If you run into any issues with Ruby versioning, check which version of Ruby you're currently using with the command `ruby -v`, and use the command `chruby ruby-#.#.#` where the # signs are replaced by the version you want to switch to between available Ruby versions within your local environment.
+If you run into any issues with Ruby versioning, check which version of Ruby you're currently using with the command `ruby -v`, and use the command `chruby ruby-#.#.#` where the # signs are replaced by the version you want to switch to between available Ruby versions within your local environment.<br/>
 5 (Optional).
 If you need to (re-)install the Gemfile.lock at any point, run `bundle install`.
-If you make any changes to the Ruby Gems included in the project, run `bundle update <gem-name-here>`.
+If you make any changes to the Ruby Gems included in the project, run `bundle update <gem-name-here>`.<br/>
 6 (Optional).
-The Gem 'rspec' should automatically be installed through the Gemfile, but if it doesn't you can run `gem install rspec` inside of the top level of the project's folder from your Terminal/CLI.
+The Gem 'rspec' should automatically be installed through the Gemfile, but if it doesn't you can run `gem install rspec` inside of the top level of the project's folder from your Terminal/CLI.<br/>
 7. To run tests, enter the CLI command `rspec` in the root directory of your project.

 </details>